mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 Simple, right?

-Create a file called `lesson_02.hs` and write that definition.
+Create a file called `lesson_02.hs` and write down that definition.
 Next, load the file in `ghci` (by running `:l lesson_02.hs`) and type:

 ```hs
 add 5 7
 ```

-As expected, you will see the reasonable response.
+As expected, you will see the reasonable response:

 ```hs
 12